-A continuation of SERV 231 focusing on reflection and analysis of the summer service-learning experiences.
+As a continuation of SERV 231, this course focuses on reflection and analysis of the summer service-learning experiences.
+It is typically delivered over two weekend retreats in the fall.

 SERV 235 Harrisburg Service Learning (1)

 This service-learning cross-cultural seminar uses Harrisburg as both text and context in which to examine complex urban realities.
 Through community partnership, students will learn about urban life as they navigate and explore urban multicultural realities.
 Students will take a macro view of urban dynamics through a place-based exploration of Harrisburg as well as a micro view of urban dynamics through personal civic engagement.
 This place-based approach will use Harrisburg as the text and context for the course as it centers readings, experiences, course discussions and guest speakers.